 Stay: Experience Victorian architecture firsthand at The Stewart House, built in 1883 above the Hudson River's banks and now home to a nine-room boutique hotel.
-Rooms feature exposed brick, wood floors, plush linens, and a nod to local cinema heritage.
-Request the Ironweed room, where Meryl Streep stayed while filming her Oscar-nominated performance in the 1988 dramatic film of the same name.
+Rooms feature exposed brick, wood floors, plush linens, and locally made bath amenities.

 Eat: The old opera house tucked among the brick storefronts of downtown Athens houses Crossroads Brewing Company.
 The craft brewery’s creations supply 10 rotating taps, with a full menu to fuel lazy afternoons at the pub.
-Pair the Street Muscle Porter, and its chocolate and roasted wheat flavors, with a soft-baked pretzel.
+Pair the crisp Crossroads Lager with their mac ‘n’ cheese.

-Do: From Coxsackie, build your own Catskills farm tour.
-Story Farms sits a half-hour drive south; visit in June to pick strawberries.
-Cruise Route 32 north through Greene County burgs; turn east on Route 26 and look for Honey Hollow Road.
-A small wooden sign points to Honey Hollow Brewing Company, a farmstead brewery open Friday and Saturday.
-Head for the garden shed turned taproom to sample their Angry Trout IPA or Oatmeal Stout.
-Continue east on 26, where orchard rows signal fresh peaches at Boehm Farm.
+Do: From The Kaaterskill, build your own Catskills farm tour.
+Story Farms sits a stone’s throw away at the end of High Falls Road.
+Pick your own strawberries and peas in June, or take home fresh flowers and local honey.
+For a taste of local craft beer, head north through the Greene County towns of Catskill and Climax before veering northwest on Route 26.
+Look for Honey Hollow Road and a small wooden sign that points to Honey Hollow Brewing Company, a farmstead brewery open Friday and Saturday.
+Post up in the garden shed turned taproom to sample their Angry Trout IPA or Oatmeal Stout.
+Finish the day by making your way east on 26, where orchard rows signal fresh peaches at Boehm Farm.

-Do: Discover the inspired connection between the Catskills wilderness and American art at the Thomas Cole Historic Site.
+Do: Discover the inspired connection between the Catskills wilderness and American art at the Thomas Cole National Historic Site.
 Study hand-painted parlor decorations left by Cole, a painter whose romantic landscapes launched the Hudson River School movement.
-Tour the galleries and pick up a guide to the Hudson River Art Trail.
-Follow your map a half-hour's drive southwest to explore famous vistas like 260-foot Kaaterskill Falls and North-South Lake.
+Tour the exhibitions and pick up a guide to the Hudson River Art Trail.
+Follow your map a half-hour's drive southwest to explore famous vistas.

 Eat: Located on Catskill's Main Street, The New York Restaurant offers American cuisine flavored with hints of the owner's Polish heritage.
-The menu pairs Old World fare—think house-made sauerkraut atop Kielbasa—with classics like a sirloin burger smothered in brie and lemon-shallot mayo.
-Live jazz and small-batch bourbon complete the speakeasy feel.
+The menu pairs Old World fare—think house-made sauerkraut atop Kielbasa—with classics like a sirloin burger smothered in sautéed onions and chipotle aioli.
+Complement your meal with a seasonal craft cocktail or small-batch spirit.

 Do: Max out summer fun at Windham Mountain Bike Park.
-Banked corners and rolling singletrack guarantee a smooth ride.
-The new Kaaterskill Cruise trail, a custom-built for beginners, flows from summit to base area.
-Hire a bike on-site, practice on tabletops and a mini rock garden in the Skills Park, and catch a ride up on the Whirlwind chairlift.
+Banked corners and rolling single track guarantee a smooth ride.
+The Kaaterskill Cruise trail, a custom-built for beginners, flows from summit to base area.
+Hire a bike on-site, practice on tabletops and a mini rock garden in the Skills Park, and catch a ride up on the chairlift.
 That's right—no uphill required.

 Eat: Satisfy barbecue cravings at Chicken Run, a family-friendly restaurant with patio seating just downhill from Windham Mountain.
-Order a half or full rack of St. Louis-style ribs—grilled, then sauced—and finish with s'mores at the fire pit.
+Order a half or full rack of St. Louis-style ribs—grilled, then sauced—and finish with a decadent brownie sundae.
 Chicken Run also caters to groups on the run, with family-style portions of fried chicken, sides, and cornbread to go for 2–8 people.